SergiuCl/coronaCases/project/README.md

 ## **Run Program**

-* Write the following in your terminal to start the program.
+* Write the following in your terminal to start the program:

     * Linux/macOS
     ```bash